Pat Robertson: Early life

+Career

 Christian Broadcasting Network

-In 1956, Robertson met Dutch missionary Cornelius Vanderbreggen, who impressed Robertson both by his lifestyle and his message.
+In 1956, Robertson met Dutch missionary Cornelius Vanderbreggen, who impressed Robertson both with his lifestyle and his message.
 Vanderbreggen quoted Proverbs (3:5, 6), "Trust in the Lord with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge Him, and He shall direct thy paths", which Robertson considers to be the "guiding principle" of his life.
-He was ordained as a minister of the Southern Baptist Convention in 1961.
+In all thy ways acknowledge Him, and He shall direct thy paths", which Robertson considered being the "guiding principle" of his life.
+In 1961, he was ordained as a Southern Baptist minister by Freemason Street Baptist Church in Norfolk, Virginia.

-In 1960, Robertson established the Christian Broadcasting Network in Virginia Beach, Virginia.
-He started it by buying the license of a defunct UHF station in nearby Portsmouth.
+In 1960, Robertson established the Christian Broadcasting Network in Virginia Beach, Virginia, by buying the license of a defunct UHF station in nearby Portsmouth.
 The station, with the call sign WYAH-TV, first broadcast on October 1, 1961.
+The network became known for producing the long-running TV series The 700 Club, starting in 1966, which Robertson served as a long time co-host.
 On April 29, 1977, CBN launched a religious cable network, the CBN Satellite Service, which eventually became The Family Channel.

-In 1977 CBN became the first direct-to-cable, satellite-delivered television channel in America, delivering content to cable systems all over the country.
-The venture became so lucrative that it could not continue to be kept under a tax-exempt charity, so Robertson spun off The Family Channel into a separate commercial entity that was sold to News Corporation for $1.9 billion in 1997.
+It was the first satellite television channel in America to connect to cable systems across the country.
+The venture became extremely lucrative, so Robertson spun off The Family Channel as a commercial entity that was sold to News Corporation for $1.9 billion in 1997.

-In 1994, he was an endorser of the document Evangelicals and Catholics Together.
+In 1994, he endorsed the document "Evangelicals and Catholics Together".
+Robertson announced his retirement at the age of 91 from The 700 Club in October 2021, on the sixtieth anniversary of the first telecast on October 1, 1961, of what eventually became CBN.

 Regent University

 Robertson founded CBN University, a private Christian university, in 1977 on CBN's Virginia Beach campus.
 Since its founding, the university has established eight academic schools and offers associate, bachelor's, master's, and doctoral degrees in over 150 areas of study.
 It was renamed Regent University in 1990.
 According to the school's catalog, "a regent is one who represents Christ, our Sovereign, in whatever sphere of life he or she may be called to serve Him."

-With more than 11,000 current students, Regent University has ranked the #1 Best Online Bachelor’s Program in Virginia for ten years in a row by U.S. News & World Report, 2022, as well as 2023 Best Graduate Schools-Law, Best Graduate Schools – Social Sciences and Humanities Doctoral Programs – Psychology, 2023 Best Graduate Schools – Public Affairs, and 2023 Best Education Schools by U.S. News & World Report.
-Robertson serves as its chancellor and CEO.
+With more than 11,000 current students, Regent University has ranked the #1 Best Online Bachelor's Program in Virginia for ten years in a row by U.S. News & World Report 2022, as well as 2023 Best Graduate Schools-Law, Best Graduate Schools – Social Sciences and Humanities Doctoral Programs – Psychology, 2023 Best Graduate Schools – Public Affairs, and 2023 Best Education Schools by U.S. News & World Report.
+Robertson served as its chancellor and CEO.

-Robertson is also founder and president of the American Center for Law & Justice, a major public interest law firm headquartered in Washington, D.C. and associated with Regent University School of Law in Virginia Beach, Virginia, that defends Constitutional freedoms and conservative Christian ideals.
+Robertson was also founder and president of the American Center for Law & Justice, a public interest law firm headquartered in Washington, D.C., associated with Regent University School of Law in Virginia Beach, Virginia, which defends constitutional freedoms and conservative Christian ideals.
 Critics have characterized Robertson as an advocate of dominionism.